onchipuis/CY22150_prog/README.md

 Basically a programmer that replaces the CyClocks program using LIBMPSSE I2C library.

-USING: Modify the define macros for the registers.
-According to datasheet the program will encounter errors and report them if its not possible to reach that frequency at specified part.
+USAGE: Modify the defined macros for the registers.
+According to the datasheet the program will encounter errors and report them if it's not possible to reach the required frequency.

 SYNTAX: ./CY22150_prog